Ldn2016/team-8/README.md

-# Project Name
+# DementiaBot

-TODO: Write a project description
+DementiaBot allows people to chat with a person and discover the progressing dementia symptoms.

-## Installation
+## Links

-TODO: Describe the installation process
+To access DementiaBot visit [DementiaBot](https://www.facebook.com/DementiaBot/)

 ## Usage